MetaSys-LISBP/PhysioFit/docs/quickstart.rst

 Graphical User Interface
 --------------------------------------

-To launch the graphical user interface or GUI, open up your preferred command-line utility and type:
+To launch the Graphical User Interface, type in a terminal (Windows: Anaconda Prompt):

 .. code-block:: bash

   physiofit

-If you installed the package in a specific environment, make sure to be in this environment before starting PhysioFit.
+If you installed the package in a specific Anaconda environment, make sure to be in this environment before starting PhysioFit.

 PhysioFit interface will open in a new browser window.